Casting Metals & Alloys

 An alloy of 70% nickel and 30% copper is known as Monel.
 When silicon is added to it, it becomes age-hardened, and thus more wear-resistant.
 An alloy of 80% nickel and 20% chromium, known as Nichrome, is used for electrical resistance heaters.
 An alloy of 80% nickel, 14% chromium, and 6% iron, known as Inconel, is used where oxidation resistance with high strength at elevated temperatures is needed.

-Alloys with high percentage of nickel are used for chemical equipment, such as implements used in the dyeing of textiles and the manufacture of caustics, as well as for making water-softening equipment, valves and pumps parts, and food-handling equipment.
+Casting Metals and Alloys with high percentage of nickel are used for chemical equipment, such as implements used in the dyeing of textiles and the manufacture of caustics, as well as for making water-softening equipment, valves and pumps parts, and food-handling equipment.

 An alloy consisting of 20% zinc, 20% manganese, 1% aluminum, and the balance copper produces white-bronze casting that is strong, ductile, and corrosion-resistant.
 It can be polished to a high, silvery luster which makes it useful in architectural and marine hardware, plumbing fixtures, ornamental castings, hospital equipment, and swimming pool equipment.